Todd Rasmussen

-Todd E. Rasmussen, MD, FACS is an American Professor of Surgery and Consultant in Vascular and Endovascular Surgery at the Mayo Clinic in Rochester, Minnesota where he serves as Director of the Gonda Vascular Center.
-Rasmussen served as Vice Chair of Education in the Department of Surgery at Mayo Clinic for 3 years prior to assuming leadership of the Gonda Vascular Center.
+Todd E. Rasmussen (born c.
+1965) is an American Professor of Surgery and Consultant in Vascular and Endovascular Surgery at the Mayo Clinic in Rochester, Minnesota where he serves as Director of the Gonda Vascular Center.
+Rasmussen has recently been appointed as Chief Surgical Officer for Humacyte through an agreement which has him continuing his clinical, administrative and educational responsibilities at Mayo.
+In this role he will work with scientists, engineers and clinicians at the company, federal regulatory bodies and surgeons in the U.S. and abroad to optimize the safe and effective study and clinical integration of several of Humacyte's universally implantable vascular tissues.
+Rasmussen served as Vice Chair of Education in the Department of Surgery at Mayo Clinic for 3 years prior to assuming leadership of the Gonda Vascular Center and starting this most recent position with Humacyte.
 Prior to joining the Mayo Clinic in 2021, he had a 28-year active duty career in the military, retiring as an Air Force Colonel in 2021.
-His most recent military assignments were as Associate Dean or Research at the F. Edward Hebert School of Medicine at the Uniformed Services University of the Health Sciences and attending surgeon at the Walter Reed National Military Medical Center in Bethesda, Maryland.
+His last military assignments were as Associate Dean or Research at the F. Edward Hebert School of Medicine at the Uniformed Services University of the Health Sciences and attending surgeon at the Walter Reed National Military Medical Center in Bethesda, Maryland.

 Personal life and education

 A native of central Kansas, Rasmussen completed his undergraduate degree in pharmacy and premedical studies at the University of Kansas (1989) and his medical degree at Mayo Medical School (1993).
 He completed an active duty general surgery residency at Wilford Hall Air Force Medical Center at Lackland Air Force Base, Texas (1999) and then vascular surgery specialty training at Mayo Clinic which he completed in the summer of 2001.